european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 The owner of the contract is allowed to perform all transactions.
 Every other sender needs either specific permissions assigned to him or her or the transaction falls into the scope of the `minimumPermission` property.
 For example calling contracts might be allowed in `minimumPermission` but creating contracts might require higher level of permissions assigned to the sender of a transaction.

-### Transaction Permissions Setup on evan.network
+### Transaction Permissions Setup on European Public Network

 One might be wondering why the [default value](https://github.com/evannetwork/smart-contracts-admin/blob/f4882bb02732a999e266257076f52e6d49faaf7f/contracts/TransactionPermissionContract.sol#L34) in the transaction permission contract is defined as `ALL`, because this would mean that every sender can perform all transactions.
-This was indeed the case during migration, when this permissioning system had been introduced, but if you check `minimumPermission` on evan.network, you'd get the value `0` as the result.
+This was indeed the case during migration, when this permissioning system had been introduced, but if you check `minimumPermission` on European Public Network, you'd get the value `0` as the result.
 Therefore transactions are disabled for all new accounts and enabled for every single user after accepting the terms of use.

 ### Managing the Transaction Permissions Contract

-The owner of the contract can use the following flags to control allowed transaction types per address on evan.network:
+The owner of the contract can use the following flags to control allowed transaction types per address on European Public Network:

 ```solidity
     uint32 public constant NONE = 0;